Trolling

-certainly don’t recommend boats that small!!!) viable
+though I certainly don’t recommend boats that small!!!)

-with more comfort and safety.
+rougher seas with more comfort and safety.

-are few things on this planet that give as good an
+There are few things on this planet that give as good an

 adrenaline rush as witnessing a rising dorsal accelerating